 Christopher Hicks published a clever circuit that lets the microphone drive a balanced input.
 Chris' circuit puts the microphone element across the phantom powered input and uses a pair of PNP transistors running as emitter followers to drive the line.
 My objection to this circuit is its total dependence on the CMRR of the balanced input as neither side of the microphone element is grounded; you must replace the cable with 2C shielded twisted pair.
 That means that you get to solder the new wires to the microphone element, which is risky business at best, unless you have mastered the Art of Soldering.

 I mention these other approaches to provide some history and background.
-Some time ago, around 1994, I got tired of all the hoopla about these mikes, these less-than-complete modifications, and tired about endless questions about operating them in a P48 environment, I designed my own interface for these microphones that was to end the problem and make a definitive step forward.
+Some time ago, around 1994, I got tired of all the hoopla about these mikes, these less-than-complete modifications, and tired about endless questions about operating them in a P48 environment.
+I designed my own interface for these microphones that was to end the problem and make a definitive step forward.
 The goals were straightforward:

 When RS introduced the newer -3020 model, I bought one and found that it was electrically incompatible with my design because this one ran the FET in the microphone as a common source amplifier, whereas the older -1080 and -1090 models ran the FET as a source follower.
 I intended to find a way to use my circuit boards with the newer model, but as these things go, I never got around to it, and when I finally did, RS had replaced the -3020 with the -3022 model.
 A look at the -3022 model revealed that this model was very different, and the modifications of days past were no longer applicable.
 About this time, I started getting a few orders for the board (I made a kit of parts available via the web) and I ran out of the original boards.
 This give me a reason to redesign the board and to make it compatible with all models.